BernardoDiestaJr/edopro-lovi-custom/README.md

 # How to Install the repository
 To begin installing this repository, edit the **config.json** file, which is typically located in the ***ProjectIgnis/configs*** folder.
 It is recommended to use **Notepad ++** or any software that can easily edit a .json file.
-Then, below the "repos" section of the file, create a new line and enter the following code:
+Next, below the "repos" section of the file, create a new line and enter the following code:

 ```json
 		{